Horse Racing Types

 • It usually exists in prestigious races like Prix de l’Arc de Triomphe, Melbourne Cup, Japan Cup, Epsom Derby, Kentucky Derby, and Dubai World Cup.

-National Hunt Racing or
+National Hunt Racing / Jump Racing

 History